24-Hour Hotline

 Why?
 The answer is simple: victims have seen what happens when a rape is reported.

 A rapist is responsible for his actions.
-Rape does NOT result from men not being able to control their need for sex.
+Rape does NOT result from a person not being able to control their need for sex.
 Rapists use sexual violence as a way to achieve power and control over another individual.
 Rapists are not motivated by a need for sex.
 Humans are capable of controlling how they choose to act on or express sexual needs and urges.

 Learn About Types of Abuse: